Project Root List

 Why?
 When one reads a translation of Al Quran, they are actually reading the translator's interpretation of the original Arabic.
 Thus, mistakes are to be expected.
 A translation will have the translator's own thoughts/experiences/education/bias/imperfections.
 By listing the possible meanings of the roots with all of their occurrences & comments on grammar, we allow you to study the meanings and usage for yourself.
 We hope this project will aid the study of students of the scripture.

-questions have been answered, aimed primarily at beginners:
+Some introductory questions have been answered, aimed primarily at beginners:

 What is a root?